DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

-Then I lowercased the capital letters and added a space in front of them.
-(It doesn't matter whether I add space or `_`, both are fine since I'm going to replace them with `-` later).
+Next, I lowercase the capital letters and added a space in front of them.
+(It doesn't matter whether I add a space or `_`, both are fine since I'm going to replace them with `-` later).

 ```javascript
 function toKebab (string) {